 Because baptisteries are used infrequently, problems may develop unnoticed.

-In addition to these precautions, you may wish to set up a routine plumbing maintenance program with a local contractor, or make sure to add all your plumbing inspections into this preventive maintenance checklist from Cool Solutions.
+In addition to these precautions, you may wish to set up a routine plumbing maintenance program with a local contractor, or make sure to add all your plumbing inspections into this preventive maintenance checklist from Smart Church Solutions.

 If your building is ever affected by water damage, remember to take reasonable steps, when safe, to protect your structure from further damage.
 This may include shutting off a water supply, having someone temporarily cover a hole in the roof, or calling someone immediately to begin water extraction.